JOIN US FOR THE

 Along with the personal benefits above, you will also make an impact on hundreds of children’s lives in just 10 weeks!
 You will be a part of the glue that holds summer camp together for these kids.
 At Camp Horseshoe we provide a safe and comfortable place for all where you can make lifelong memories and change the lives of young people.

 The 10 weeks of service as a Summer Association VISTA lasts May through July.
 During these 10 weeks you will receive 3 weeks of volunteer training, team building and certifications.
 All certifications that you will need for the summer will be provided during those 3 weeks.

 The other 7 weeks consist of 2 weeks of high school camps, 1 week of middle school camp, and 4 weeks of Youth Opportunity & Adventure Camp for children 7-12 years old.
-We will begin staff training on May 21, 2023, and the summer will end on July 30, 2023.
+We will begin staff training in late May, and the final week of camp will end in late July.